FLiMS: a Fast Lightweight 2-way Merger for Sorting: Correctness

 In order to prove that the main design behaves as expected we will show that it is functionally equivalent to a more trivial merger implementation, where on each cycle the input comes sorted to a 2\(w\)-to-\(w\) bitonic partial merger, as with the merger used in PMT \cite{pmt}.
 We will show that (1) the selector stage algorithm always selects the top \(w\) out of the 2\(w\)-sized input and that (2) the butterfly network always sorts this top \(w\) list before writing the result in output.

 (1) We denote as \(l_A, l_B\in\{0,1,...,w-1\}\) the naturally-occurring rotation offsets for input queues A and B respectively.
 Supposedly, the selector stage dequeues consecutive elements from each banked input.
-Since A and B are written in a round robin fashion inside the banked memory, there are different rotation offsets that would be required to read a sorted set of \(w\) elements from each set of FIFOs, at least to correspond to a design that rotates its inputs, as in PMT \cite{pmt}.
-Note that the MAX units in FLiMS receive elements from the corresponding banks without performing any additional rotation.
+Since A and B are written in a round robin fashion inside the banked memory, different rotation offsets would be required to read a sorted set of \(w\) elements from each set of FIFOs, similar to a design that rotates its inputs like PMT \cite{pmt}.
+Note that the \emph{MAX} units in FLiMS receive elements from the corresponding banks without performing any additional rotation.

 \ul{Induction hypothesis:} On each cycle, if the selector stage has worked correctly on the previous cycle, it will load \(k\in \{0,1,...,w\}\) elements from A and \(w-k\) from B, collectively corresponding to the combined top \(w\) out of the available \(2w\) elements.